kedro-org/kedro-community/README.md

-# What is `kedro-examples`?
+# What is `kedro-community`?

-This repo contains links to all official and community created example Kedro projects as well as the complete version of the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/02_tutorial_template.html).
+This repo contains links to all official and community created examples of Kedro projects, as well as the complete version of the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/02_tutorial_template.html).

 ## What will I find in this repository?